EUCAIM/Glossary/2-Glossary.md

 The process of importing and managing multi-omic and medical imaging data for clinical trials and research projects.
 This can be done manually through a visual interface, where users upload DICOM or ZIP files, define project details, patient information, and timepoints.
 Before any data leaves the user’s browser, it is automatically anonymized, and real-time progress updates are provided.
 This process primarily follows a batch ingestion approach, where data is uploaded and processed in discrete sets.
 However, it also integrates real-time ingestion through interoperability services, such as a DICOM node that enables direct communication using the DIMSE protocol and a DICOMWeb server that supports HTTP-based interactions via STOW-RS, QIDO-RS, and WADO-RS operations.
 Additionally, APIs allow verified users to ingest and manage non-DICOM data programmatically, including creating and editing eCRFs or handling subjects and datasets without relying on a user interface.

+### Data Holder (DH)

+A Data Holder refers to any natural or legal person, including entities, bodies, and research organisations in the health or care sectors, as well as European Union institutions, bodies, offices, and agencies, who has the right, obligation, or capability to make certain data available for research purposes.
+This may include registering, providing, restricting access to, or exchanging the data.
+Examples of Data Holders include data repositories, regional biobanks, clinical centres, cancer screening programs, public entities, pharmaceutical companies, data altruism initiatives, and publication repositories.
+These infrastructures may host one or more datasets for discovery and retrieval, and the exposure and access to data in the Dashboard will be provided at the dataset level.

 ### Data intermediation service

 Service aimed at fostering commercial engagements for the purpose of facilitating data sharing among an indeterminate cohort of data subjects, data holders, and Data Users.
 This facilitation is achieved through various technical, legal, or alternative means, with a particular emphasis on upholding the rights of data subjects concerning personal data.
 This definition excludes the following categories:
-Services engaging in the aggregation, enrichment, or transformation of data from data holders to augment its value significantly, subsequently licensing the resultant data for use by Data Users without forging direct commercial relationships between data holders and users.
+- Services engaging in the aggregation, enrichment, or transformation of data from data holders to augment its value significantly, subsequently licensing the resultant data for use by Data Users without forging direct commercial relationships between data holders and users.
-Services primarily focused on intermediating copyright-protected content.
+- Services primarily focused on intermediating copyright-protected content.
-Services exclusively employed by a single data holder to facilitate data usage or utilised by multiple legal entities within a confined consortium, such as supplier-customer relationships or contractual collaborations, especially those aimed at sustaining the functionalities of interconnected Internet of Things (IoT) devices.
+- Services exclusively employed by a single data holder to facilitate data usage or utilised by multiple legal entities within a confined consortium, such as supplier-customer relationships or contractual collaborations, especially those aimed at sustaining the functionalities of interconnected Internet of Things (IoT) devices.
 Data sharing services extended by public sector entities lacking the intent to establish commercial ties (DGA - Article 2 (10) [[21]](3-References.md#ref-21).

-### Data quality

-The degree to which a set of inherent characteristics of data fulfils requirements [[22]](3-References.md#ref-22).
-Notes: The requirements are defined by the purpose of the processing and hence data quality can be viewed in other words also as a “fitness for purpose”.
-The purpose can be any use of the data, including primary use or secondary use.
-For the purpose of data protection, data quality refers to a set of principles laid down in Article 5 of the GDPR and Article 4 of Regulation (EU) 2018/1725, namely [[23]](3-References.md#ref-23):
-Lawfulness, fairness and transparency
-Purpose limitation
-Data minimization
-Accuracy
-Storage limitation
-Integrity and confidentiality
-Data quarantine
-Data Quarantine is the temporary isolation of ingested datasets for quality checks before they are officially registered or made accessible.
-In EUCAIM, datasets in reference nodes undergo a revision phase to verify integrity, compliance with Tier levels, and adherence to the Common Data Model (CDM) before being published in the Public Catalogue.
-Imaging datasets in DICOM format can be released while associated clinical data remains in quarantine if it requires further validation.
-This process ensures data accuracy, consistency, and compliance, following standard data quality workflows where data is inspected in a temporary location before reaching its final destination.

 ### Data mapping